MajidHaghparast/MSE/README.md

 ## 📌 **Course Objectives**
 By the end of the course, students will:
 ✔️ Understand fundamental software engineering principles
-✔️ Learn Agile, DevOps, and CI/CD workflows
-✔️ Work with modern tools such as Git, Docker, Kubernetes, and cloud platforms
+✔️ Work with modern tools such as Docker, Kubernetes, and cloud platforms
-✔️ Apply best coding practices, testing, and version control
+✔️ Apply best coding practices and version control
-✔️ Develop scalable and maintainable software

 ## 📂 **Repository Structure**
 ```